Bodybuilding: Weight training

 Intensive weight training causes micro-tears to the muscles being trained; this is generally known as microtrauma.
 These micro-tears in the muscle contribute to the soreness felt after exercise, called delayed onset muscle soreness (DOMS).
 It is the repair of these micro-traumas that results in muscle growth.
 Normally, this soreness becomes most apparent a day or two after a workout.
 However, as muscles become adapted to the exercises, soreness tends to decrease.

 Weight training aims to build muscle by prompting two different types of hypertrophy: sarcoplasmic and myofibrillar.
 Sarcoplasmic hypertrophy leads to larger muscles and so is favored by bodybuilders more than myofibrillar hypertrophy, which builds athletic strength.
 Sarcoplasmic hypertrophy is triggered by increasing repetitions, whereas myofibrillar hypertrophy is triggered by lifting heavier weight.
 In either case, there is an increase in both size and strength of the muscles (compared to what happens if that same individual does not lift weights at all), although the emphasis is different.

+It is important for bodybuilders to train in a manner which keeps their joints strong and reduces the risk of wear and tear injuries from weight training.
+This means developing muscular strength in a way which does not misalign (decentrate) the joint but causes it to be optimally positioned and aligned (centrated).
+As considered by physical therapist Chad Waterbury:

+An essential aspect of building an impressive upper body physique is maintaining the health and integrity of your shoulder joints [...]
+Deep within your shoulder are four small muscles that work in concert to stabilize your humerus as you lift weights, throw, or punch.
+Of the four, two that are on the back of the shoulder- infraspinatus and teres minor- externally rotate the joint and hold the ball (head of humerus) in the center of its socket (glenoid cavity).
+This joint centration helps prevent wear and tear in your shoulders.

+As the joint is centrated it is better positioned and aligned, its overall efficiency and the amount of muscular force that can be applied via it is also increased.